History of Lawrenceville

 Embracing Its History & Future

 Reflected in the city's expansive revitalization beginning in 2005, Lawrenceville maintains a healthy respect for her past while heartily embracing the future.
 Among the downtown district's period buildings and landmarks are the Gwinnett Historic Courthouse, home to the Gwinnett Historical Society and voted among the top 30 places in the country to have a wedding, and the Lawrenceville Female Seminary and Isaac Adair House.
 With new residences, shopping, dining, and entertainment, including the Lawrenceville Arts Center, home of the Aurora Theatre, in proximity, redevelopment initiatives make it possible to live, work and play within walking distance.
-In 2021, the City is celebrated its Bicentennial with a number of special events and initiatives.
+In 2021, the City celebrated its Bicentennial with a number of special events and initiatives.

-In 2021, the School of the Arts at Central Gwinnett High School, offering a unique learning experience for Gwinnett County high school students with a passion for the arts.
-A "school within a school" will provide opportunities through both a Conservatory Program and a Fellows Program.
+In 2021, the School of the Arts at Central Gwinnett High School opened, offering a unique learning experience for Gwinnett County high school students with a passion for the arts.
+A "school within a school" provides opportunities through both a Conservatory Program and a Fellows Program.